yutingcxiang/progress-tracker/README.md

 ## Usage

-To use this app, just clone, run rake db:migrate and then run shotgun.
+To use this app, run:
+    $ rake db:migrate
+    $ shotgun

 ## Development